Federal Development School

 TOURISM MANAGEMENT

-- Provide innovative content and management tools to help participants design public policies for the sustainable development of the tourism sector.
+- Provide innovative content and management tools that enable participants to develop evidence-based policies for the sustainable development of the tourism sector.

-- Raise awareness about the Smart Tourist Destination (DTI) management model through theoretical and practical tools.
+- Raise awareness of the Smart Tourism Destinations (STD) management model through theoretical and practical tools.

-- Build a network of provincial officials and public-sector workers in tourism to encourage exchanges and joint work.
+- Build a network of public sector officials and workers from provincial tourism agencies with the aim of fostering opportunities for exchange and joint work.

 Applicants must hold a university or tertiary degree, have completed specialization courses in tourism, or demonstrate proven public management experience in the sector.